KashFarhadi/map-and-filter-notebook/README.md

 ### Built With:

-- [Jupyter Notebook](https://jupyter.org/) --  an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text
+- [Jupyter Notebook](https://jupyter.org/) --  an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.